10,000 years ago, Dire Wolves preyed on large animals:

 primarily, but also resident Canada geese from predating on their corn, snap bean and alfalfa fields.
-Our bold, high-energy, turkey dogs are ideal for the job.
+Our bold, high-energy turkey dogs are ideal for the job.

 Of all the upland bird dogs, only owners of turkey hunting dogs will permit them to flush cranes and geese in the spring.
 While there are other upland bird dogs that run big (think field-trial pointers and setters accompanied by hunters on horseback), none of those dogs are trained (or permitted) to flush birds at great distances (they're trained to stand rock-still and point birds).

 The idea is to discourage the birds from feeding, habitating and especially nesting near the soon to be planted corn fields.
 Routinely running your dog in those fields discourages them from using it and encourages the birds to find other fields.